 \begin{definition}[Pre-stable category] We shall say that a category is {\it pre-stable} if it has pullbacks and pushouts, and if a commutative square is cartesian if and only if it is cocartesian. \end{definition}

-\begin{examples} \begin{exmpenum} \item Any stable category is pre-stable. \item Any slice or coslice of a stable category is a pre-stable category.
-In that case, the category has an initial and a terminal object but they might not coincide. \item A pre-stable category is stable if and only if it is pointed.
-If a pre-stable category has a terminal object, the associated category of pointed objects is a stable category. \end{exmpenum} \end{examples}
+\begin{examples} \begin{exmpenum} \item Any stable category is pre-stable. \item A pre-stable category is stable if and only if it is pointed.
+If a pre-stable category has a terminal object, the associated category of pointed objects is a stable category. \item Any slice or coslice of a stable category is a pre-stable category.
+These examples have furthermore an initial and a terminal object, but they might not coincide. \end{exmpenum} \end{examples}

 \begin{theorem}[Pre-stability of layers] For every $n\geq 1$ and every $X\in \cE$, the $(n+1)$\=/st layer $(\cK^n\quotient\cK^{n+1})_X$ is a pre-stable category with a terminal object.
 The pointed $(n+1)$\=/st layer $(\cK^n\quotient\cK^{n+1})_X\pointed$ is a stable category. \end{theorem} \begin{proof} The result will be a consequence of the generalized Blakers--Massey theorem of \cite{ABFJ:GBM} in the line of its application to Goodwillie calculus in \cite{ABFJ:GC}.
 By working in $\cE\slice X$, we can assume that $X=1$.
 We put $\cF=\cE\quotient\cK^{n+1}$ and let $\psi:\cE\to \cF$ be the quotient map.
 We consider the congruence $\cJ:=\psi(\cK^n)\ac$ in $\cF$.
 Then $\cE\quotient\cK^n = \cF\quotient\cJ$.
 Moreover, we have $\cJ^2 = \psi(\cK^{2n})\ac$, since $\psi(-)\ac$ is a morphism of $\otimes$\=/frames by \cref{prop:naturality:cong}.
 By assumption $n\geq 1$, thus $2n\geq n+1$ and $\cK^{2n}\subseteq \cK^{n+1}$.
 This shows that $\cJ^2=\Iso$ in $\cF=\cE\quotient\cK^{n+1}$.
 Thus $\cF=\cF\quotient\cJ^2$ and the $(n+1)$\=/st layer $(\cK^n\quotient\cK^{n+1})_1$ is equivalent to $(\cJ\quotient\cJ^2)_1$.
 This reduces to prove the result in the case $n=1$.